Agency for Japanese brands launching in the US

 Verticals carried through the corridor.

 • Technical B2B in semiconductor and precision electronics.
 The primary cohort.
-Firms whose product carries the global category and whose US-facing materials read as engineering output rather than as commercial position against a named US peer set.
+Firms whose product carries the global category and whose US-facing materials land as engineering output rather than as commercial position against a named US peer set.

 • Medtech.
 Operators in the Olympus, Terumo, and Sysmex adjacency, including independent Japanese medtech entering US hospital procurement, FDA-cleared US distribution, and US clinical channel-building.

 • Zaibatsu-descendant family-office capital.
-Multi-generational Japanese capital with US-bound portfolio companies, US co-investment, or direct US platform-building, where the family-office surface needs to read as a defined US category rather than as Japanese-conglomerate shorthand.
+Multi-generational Japanese capital with US-bound portfolio companies, US co-investment, or direct US platform-building, where the family-office surface needs to land as a defined US category rather than as Japanese-conglomerate shorthand.

 • Japanese operating-company US subsidiaries.
 Tokyo-parent firms whose US subsidiary is already running and where the US revenue gap does not match the parent's category position.